Indiana University

 Only currently enrolled students may participate in the Adobe ELA.
 However, students who are enrolled for a future semester (e.g., students registered for the fall semester when currently it is summer) may participate in the Adobe ELA.
 Students must be admitted to IU and enrolled or registered for a credit-bearing course.

-The Adobe ELA does not allow licensing to retired staff or retired faculty.
+The Adobe ELA does not allow licensing to retired staff.